bitzec/bitzec/doc/tor.md

 to the `CookieAuthFile` specified in Tor configuration.
 In some cases this is preconfigured and the creation of a hidden service is automatic.
-If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running tor and the user running zcashd to the same group and setting permissions appropriately.
-On Debian-based systems the user running zcashd can be added to the debian-tor group, which has the appropriate permissions.
+If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running tor and the user running bitzec to the same group and setting permissions appropriately.
+On Debian-based systems the user running bitzec can be added to the debian-tor group, which has the appropriate permissions.
 An alternative authentication method is the use of the `-torpassword` flag and a `hash-password` which can be enabled and specified in Tor configuration.

-4. Connect to a Zcash hidden server
+4. Connect to a bitzec hidden server
 -----------------------------------

-To test your set-up, you might want to try connecting via Tor on a different computer to just a a single Zcash hidden server.
+To test your set-up, you might want to try connecting via Tor on a different computer to just a a single bitzec hidden server.
 Launch zcashd as follows:

 	./zcashd -onion=127.0.0.1:9050 -connect=zctestseie6wxgio.onion

-Now use zcash-cli to verify there is only a single peer connection.
+Now use bitzec-cli to verify there is only a single peer connection.

-	zcash-cli getpeerinfo
+	bitzec-cli getpeerinfo

 	[
 	    {